awsdocs/amazon-connect-admin-guide/doc_source/agent-event-streams.md

 }
 ```

-Agent ACW state ends when the agent enters another state, such as when the agent chooses a status in the CCP\.
-To determine the time at which an agent left ACW status, you can view the `EventTimeStamp` for the `EventType` "STATE\_CHANGE" in the stream output\.
-Note that a STATE\_CHANGE event also occurs when the agent's configuration is changed, such as the routing profile assigned to the agent\.
-To confirm that you are using the correct `EventTimeStamp` associated with the agent leaving ACW status, use the `EventTimeStamp` for the event where the associated `CurrentAgentSnapshot` has no contacts listed, and the state for the contact listed in the `PreviousAgentSnapshot` equals ENDED\.
+Next, determine when a contact left ACW\.
+Here's how to do that:

+1. Find where the `CurrentAgentSnapshot` has no contacts, and the state for the contact listed in the `PreviousAgentSnapshot` equals ENDED\.

+   Because a STATE\_CHANGE event also occurs when the agent's configuration is changed, such as when they are assigned a different routing profile, this step confirms you have the right event\.

+1. Find where the `EventType` = "STATE\_CHANGE"\.

+1. View the `EventTimeStamp` for it\.

-For example, in the following example agent event stream file, the agent left ACW at "**EventTimestamp**": "2019\-05\-25T18:55:32\.022Z"\.
+For example, in the following agent event stream file, the contact left ACW at "**EventTimestamp**": "2019\-05\-25T18:55:32\.022Z"\.

 ```
 {